-Take the adventure of a lifetime across Vietnam, embracing the cultural colour and flavour of the towns and communities while witnessing the beautiful landscapes situated throughout the Northern and Central regions.
-Ride through Hanoi’s iconic narrow streets on a vintage Vespa, experience breath-taking views of Hoang Lien mountain range while introducing yourself to the friendly local communities along trekking paths in Sapa and explore the grandiose caves and islets situated across the spectacular Ha Long Bay.
+Experience the adventure of a lifetime across Vietnam, embracing the cultural colour and flavour of the local towns and communities while witnessing the beautiful landscapes situated throughout the Northern and Central regions.
+Ride through Hanoi’s iconic narrow streets on a vintage Vespa and take in astounding views of the Hoang Lien mountain range.
+Introduce yourself to the friendly local communities along trekking paths in Sapa and explore the grandiose caves and islets situated across the spectacular Ha Long Bay.
 Each stop will culminate in your exploration of Vietnam’s multifaceted culture and geographical richness, enhanced by a culinary adventure of unforgettable south-east Asian cuisine.

 Your guide will meet you at the airport and transfer you to your hotel.
 A welcoming dinner in a local restaurant is provided before you explore the evening atmosphere of Hanoi or relax in your hotel at your own leisure.

 The following morning after breakfast, prepare for a Vespa Adventure through the streets of Hanoi.
-Pick up at 8am at your hotel to beat the morning traffic before experiencing the local Café culture in an Italian inspired Café in the heart of the Old Quarter, overlooking the famous St. Joseph cathedral.
+Pick up is at 8 am at your hotel to beat the morning traffic before experiencing the local café culture in an Italian inspired café in the heart of the Old Quarter, overlooking the famous St. Joseph cathedral.

 Hop on the back of your vintage Vespa and ride through the city’s iconic narrow streets.
 Head towards the railway, where locals live and work just centimetres from the train tracks in tall narrow houses.
 This is a fantastic spot to capture a memory of your adventure so far.
-After a short ride towards Huu Tiep lake, converge with a fascinating elderly resident of the area who’ll regale you with stories regarding the local 400 year old temple.
+After a short ride towards Huu Tiep lake, converse with a fascinating elderly resident of the area who’ll regale you with stories regarding the local 400-year-old temple.
 Only a short walk through the traditional local market streets, the crash site of a downed B52 awaits you.
 This US bomber was shot down during the 1972 bombing raids of Hanoi, a poignant reminder of Vietnam’s recent history.
-Back on the Vespas for a ride to the Ngoc Ha market.
-Take a stroll through this region to experience the vibrant atmosphere which epitomises Hanoi.
+Get back on the Vespas for a ride to the Ngoc Ha market, before taking a stroll through this region to experience the vibrant atmosphere which epitomises Hanoi.